Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Proposed Method

-The $k$-nearest neighbor ($k$NN) is primarily concerned with the approximation neighborhoods of query instances~\cite{knn_classifier}.
-It is intuitive to leverage $k$NN classification results as prior knowledge to guide RePrompt focus on hard examples during training process.
+The $k$-nearest neighbor ($k$NN) algorithm primarily focuses on approximating the neighborhoods of query instances\cite{knn_classifier}.
+It is intuitive to leverage $k$NN classification results as prior knowledge to guide RePrompt's focus on hard examples during the training process.
 Hard samples usually refer to atypical samples with low confidence.
-To compute a local probability distribution, we limit the number of samples within the retrieved neighbor set $\boldsymbol{K} \subseteq \boldsymbol{D}$, where $k_{rc}\ne \left| \boldsymbol{K} \right|$, following as:
+To compute a local probability distribution, we limit the number of samples within the retrieved neighbor set $\boldsymbol{K} \subseteq \boldsymbol{D}$, where $k_{rc} \ne \left| \boldsymbol{K} \right|$, as follows: